New Brett Kavanaugh sexual misconduct accusation sets off calls for Supreme Court impeachment

 Kavanaugh was confirmed in October 2018 by the smallest Senate vote margin in nearly 140 years.

-Trump defended Kavanaugh during the confirmation process.
-After this latest accusation, the president said that Kavanaugh should take legal action.
+Mr. Trump defended Kavanaugh during the confirmation process and mocked Blasey-Ford’s testimony.
+After this latest accusation, the president said that Kavanaugh should taken legal action.

 “Brett Kavanaugh should start suing people for libel, or the Justice Department should come to his rescue,” Mr. Trump tweeted.